MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 ---
-title: "Tutorial: Use shared-device mode with the Microsoft Authentication Library (MSAL) for Android"
+title: "Tutorial: Implement shared-device mode with the Microsoft Authentication Library (MSAL) for Android"
 description: In this tutorial, you learn how to set up an Android application to run in shared device mode.
 manager: CelesteDG
 ms.author: henrymbugua